jitinsharma/jitinsharma.com/content/posts/2020-28-07---taming-android-resources-and-layoutinflater-for-string-manipulation.md

     return view
 }
 ```
 Using same old `TypedArray`, we find out the id of string resources at `android:text` location in xml.
-Once we get the id, we again call `resources.getText` which will route through our CustomResources implementation and then set the new string to     `TextView`.
+Once we get the id, we again call `resources.getText` which will route through our `CustomResources` implementation and then set the new string to     `TextView`.

-#### Side Note
-We can avoid complexities of overriding `LayoutInflater` by using [ViewPump](https://github.com/InflationX/ViewPump) which does the same job and provides an API for intercepting view inflation.

 Now that we have our `CustomLayoutInflater` ready, we need to attach it to `CustomContextWrapper` we had created earlier.
 ```kotlin